nuodb/node-nuodb/BEST_PRACTICES.md

 ## Single Connection vs Connection Pool

-While connection pooling offers advantages in managing multiple concurrent connections efficiently, a singular connection might be preferred when dealing with specific use cases that prioritize simplicity, resource optimization, and predictable transactional behavior.
+While connection pooling offers advantages in managing multiple concurrent connections efficiently, a single connection might be preferred when dealing with specific use cases that prioritize simplicity, resource optimization, and predictable transactional behavior.

 Maintaining a single connection can reduce the overhead associated with connection establishment and teardown.
-A singular connection should result in quicker response times and is a more straightforward approach in applications with
+A single connection should result in quicker response times and is a more straightforward approach in applications with

 - Low to moderate traffic
 - Relatively stable workloads